meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

   ]'
 ```

-Once you have configured `filterableAttributes`, you can filter your search results chronologically.
+Once you have configured `filterableAttributes`, you can filter search results by date.
 The following query only returns games released between 2018 and 2022:

 ```sh
 curl \